Foods Processed with Ultra-Smart Methods

 D. Processors first test the milk from every farm every day to make sure it

-contains no antibiotics and they pay a premium for healthier milk as measured
+contains no antibiotics and they pay more for healthier milk as measured by low

-since cows now make milk averaging about 4.7% fat but the standard is 3.5%.
+since cows now make milk averaging about 4.7% fat but the standard milk you buy

-Processors then homogenize the milk to keep the cream dispersed instead of
+is 3.5%.
+Processors then homogenize the milk to keep the cream dispersed

-always rising to the top and then pasteurize it, raising the temperature very
+instead of always rising to the top and then pasteurize it, raising the

 Pasteurization kills germs that could make the milk spoil or